barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-11-sylea-rising.markdown

 ### Advancement

-When a skill is used successfully, mark it.
-At the end of an adventure, roll `1d6-1` for each marked skill and gain 1 experience point in it if the roll is higher than the skill level.
-Unmark all the skills.

-Gaining a skill at level 0, or taking it from level 0 to level 1, costs 1xp;
-costs double each level thereafter.
+At the end of an adventure, gain one skill level in something relevant (to a maximum of +3).

 Setting Bible
 -------------